MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/images.md

 ## Embedded Images

 Embedded images are also shipped with an application (like local images) but instead of having a copy of the image in each application's file structure the image file is embedded in the assembly as a resource.
-This method of distributing images is particularly suited to creating components, as the image is bundled with the code.
+This method of distributing images is recommended when identical images are used on each platform, and is particularly suited to creating components, as the image is bundled with the code.

 To embed an image in a project, right-click to add new items and select the image/s you wish to add.
 By default the image will have **Build Action: None**; this needs to be set to **Build Action: EmbeddedResource**.